melisa1026/projects/unityGames/README.md

 **Descriptions of some games:**

 1) **Me, Myself & Witch**: I made this game for a two week game jam.
-I learned how to include character customization and drawing features into my games.
+I learned how to include character customization and drawing features into my games. https://melpgames.itch.io/me-myself-witch
-                       I made all the art on Procreate and programmed the game on Unity. https://melpgames.itch.io/me-myself-witch

 2) **Matching Game**: This is a simple memory game against the computer.
 There are different levels of difficulty depending on who you decide to play against.
-My sister and I drew the assets on procreate, and I wrote the C# code.

       The levels work as follows: <br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*easy level*: the computer chooses cards at random<br/>